mobxjs/mobx-react-lite/README.md

 ### useObservable

 React hook that allows creating observable object within a component body and keeps track of it over renders.
-Gets all the benefits from [observable objects](https://mobx.js.org/refguide/object.html) including computed properties and methods to mutate the state.
+Gets all the benefits from [observable objects](https://mobx.js.org/refguide/object.html) including computed properties and methods.
 You can also use arrays and Map which are useful to track dynamic list/table of information.
 The Set is not supported (see https://github.com/mobxjs/mobx/issues/69).

+Warning: With current implementation you also need to wrap your component to `observer` otherwise the rerender on update won't happen.

 ```tsx
 import { observer, useObservable } from "mobx-react-lite"